dwhieb/dissertation/README.md

 - _known_
 - _knows_

 Some of these wordforms also function as morphologically derived words.
-This is a function of the fact that certain morphemes in English, like _‑ing_, have both inflectional and derivational uses.
-To be thorough I had to begin by including both inflectional and derivational uses in the list of tokens to annotate.
-However, when a derivational use of one of these words was encountered, I did not include it in the annotated data, since this study is focused on only morphologically unmarked derivation, i.e. conversion.
+This is the result of the fact that certain morphemes in English, like _‑ing_, have both inflectional and derivational uses.
+For thoroughness, I included both inflectional and derivational uses in the list of tokens to annotate.
+However, whenever I encountered a derivational use of one of these words during the data annotation process, I did not annotate it, since this study is focused on only morphologically unmarked derivation, i.e. conversion.

-I also had to include some seemingly unusual wordforms in this list.
+The list also includes some seemingly unusual wordforms.
 For example, the forms of the archlexeme _one_ are as follows:

 - _one_
 - _ones_